OTT Linear Broadcasting: Everything You Need to Know in 2024

 Live linear streaming and live broadcasting go hand in hand, but some technical differences set them apart.

-Live linear streaming can involve pre-produced content that is simply airing during the continuous broadcast.
-It works similar to conventional TV.
+Live linear streaming can involve pre-produced content that is simply aired during the continuous broadcast.
+It works similarly to conventional TV.
 However, unlike traditional cable, viewers require an internet connection to access content.

 Live linear streaming can include live broadcasting, but it doesn’t have to.
 A linear platform has content you can watch 24/7, that may or may not include live broadcasts.